National Allergy Helpline

 Dr Paxton Loke – Paediatric Allergist and Immunologist from the Murdoch Children’s Research Institute (MCRI) and Melbourne Allergy Centre and Children’s Specialists Medical Group

-Brands and doses of adrenaline injectors
+Brands of adrenaline devices

 EpiPen® Jr 150mcg